1.1 In these Terms, the following definitions apply:

 SEEPAGE, POLLUTION, CONTAMINATION:

-3.9 Where the Supplier carries out any subsurface investigation as part of the Services the Customer shall indemnify, defend and hold the Supplier harmless from and against all claims demands proceedings damages costs charges and expenses arising out of any seepage, contamination or pollution caused by any subsurface investigation and sampling.
+3.7 Where the Supplier carries out any subsurface investigation as part of the Services the Customer shall indemnify, defend and hold the Supplier harmless from and against all claims, demands, proceedings, damages, costs, charges and expenses arising out of any seepage, contamination or pollution caused by any subsurface investigation and sampling.

 DATA AND INFORMATION:

-- All data, drawings, plans or information (in hard copy and/or electronic medium) relating to the planned intrusive works on Site relevant to the Services to be provided by the Supplier and on which the Supplier will rely in order to properly conduct such services;
+3.8.1 all data, drawings, plans or information (in hard copy and/or electronic medium) relating to the planned intrusive works on the Site relevant to the Services to be provided by the Supplier and on which the Supplier will rely in order to properly conduct such services;

-3.12 Where the Supplier is aware that any relevant Data & Information is needed from third parties, the Supplier shall so inform the Customer and the Customer shall use reasonable endeavours to obtain such Data & Information unless the Services include an obligation that the Supplier shall request such Data & Information.
+3.10 Where the Supplier is aware that any relevant Data & Information is needed from third parties, the Supplier shall so inform the Customer and the Customer shall use reasonable endeavours to obtain such Data & Information in a timely manner unless the Services include an obligation that the Supplier shall request such Data & Information.

-3.16 If during the course of carrying out the Services the Supplier becomes aware of any dangers to the health and safety of any such persons it shall notify the Customer forthwith.
+3.14 If during the course of carrying out the Services, the Supplier becomes aware of any dangers to the health and safety of any such persons it shall notify the Customer forthwith.